 As for the larger backstory?
 Oh yes, I took this photo while touring the small museum on Pigeon Key, FL, which is part of the scenic Florida keys.
 Back in 1910, Pigeon Key, FL (size: only 5 acres) hosted 400 workers that were building the Key West Railroad extension – 8th wonder of the world – on $1.5 a day.
 Work on the line started in 1905 and it operated from 1912 to 1935, when a part of the bridge was destroyed by a hurricane.
 Henry Flagler financed the entire project for $50M.

-In summary, you can follow these 4 easy steps to create compelling narrative images.
+In summary, you can follow these five easy steps to create compelling narrative images.
 Just to caveat, the narrative images we’re talking about are ideally those you plan in advance vs. the ones you spontaneously take as they allow you more control:

 Come up with the story (setting, conflict, and resolution) your audience truly cares about.

 As outlined above there are 4 types of narrative pictures, select the one you want to focus on and emphasize 1-2 narrative clues (e.g., time of day, salient accessories, the interaction between characters shown etc.) that will help your viewers conjure the right story.

 There are 2 types of captions: a) Descriptive: Where the caption literally describes what happens in the image and b) Inferential: Where the caption uses the image as a springboard to convey a larger single idea.
-On VSI’s Instagram, we typically use the latter as it allows us to vividly amplify the power of the visual to support a larger visual storytelling principle we’re looking to relay.
+On VSI’s Instagram, I typically use the latter as it allows us to vividly amplify the power of the visual to support a larger visual storytelling principle we’re looking to relay.
 Lastly, research what hashtags resonate the most with your audience along with what top influencers in your space are using – and integrate them into the caption second half.
 Leave your opening caption without hashtags so it’s easy to read.